siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 # snapper -c root set-config NUMBER_LIMIT=20
 ~~~

 Now the most recent ten instead of twenty-five pre- and post-snapshot pairs remain after APT actions.
-For standard use of a laptop or PC, this value should be sufficient.
+For standard use on a laptop or PC, this value should be sufficient.
 At this point, every siduction user should weigh up how many snapshots they want to keep and for how long, and adjust the configuration accordingly.

 ### Snapper and systemd